Order ahead to pick up at the Farmer's Market!

 What is a hanging weight?

-Pick up info from Heritage Country Meats:
+Pick up info from TTJ Packing:

 What are the animals fed?